EAGLE HILL SCHOOL QUICK FACTS:

 Eagle Hill School is unique in helping the child with learning differences to develop academic skills and self-confidence.

 Our mission is to provide intensive, short-term, remedial instruction to children with learning differences, and then return them to the educational mainstream as soon as possible.

 Eagle Hill School services children from Fairfield and Westchester counties as well as Manhattan in its day program, and children from the tri-state areas of Connecticut, New York, and New Jersey in its five-day boarding program.
-Each year, the school also welcomes students from all over the world.
+The school also welcomes students from all over the world.

 The school is approved as a special education facility by the Connecticut State Department of Education, and is accredited through the Connecticut Association of Independent Schools.

-By carefully evaluating each child's potential and determining the specific nature of his or her learning difficulty, an individual educational program is then developed.
+By carefully evaluating each child's potential and determining the specific nature of his or her learning difficulty, a personalized educational program is then developed.
 No single remedial technique is followed exclusively at Eagle Hill.
 Rather, each child's program draws from as many approaches as needs demand.

 Students also participate in a broad range of activities in addition to their academic courses.
 The athletic program, designed to enhance fitness, promote skill development, and encourage a lifelong interest in sports, is an integral part of life at Eagle Hill.
-Student council and community service programs provide opportunities for leadership and service, enriching our strong sense of community.
-Electives, including art, drama, photography, computers, and others round out the offering.
+Student Council and community service programs provide opportunities for leadership and service, enriching our strong sense of community.
+Electives, including art, drama, photography, computer coding, and others round out the program.

 Every fall, teachers and advisors meet with administrators to assess each returning child's progress and to recommend candidates for post-Eagle Hill placement.
 Parents are consulted and a list of suggested schools is provided.
 During the child's last year, the supports, which have been created to counter the child's learning disability, are gradually removed in preparation for the return to the educational mainstream.